 Glencoe is one of the most historically significant locations in Scotland.
 It’s one of those places that feels like where ever you go, somebody, at some time in our history, was there before you.
 At the same time, it is remote, rugged, and untouched – like the tumbling falls under the shadow of Buachaille Etive Mor.

 Day 3: October 19th – Glencoe to Skye

-Sunrise is the perfect opportunity for a quiet shoot on a secluded loch in Glen Etive.
+Sunrise is the perfect opportunity for calm waters around the towering Castle Stalker.
 Hopefully we get some of that magical Scottish mist, and gorgeous reflections in the loch.

 One of the most quintessential Scottish castles is undoubtedly the majestic Eilean Donan Castle.
 During our October, 2016 trip, we arrived just in time for one of the most spectacular sunsets I have ever seen.
 The sky was on fire, and the dazzling light continued for nearly an hour before the sun disappeared below the horizon.
 During blue hour, the exterior of the castle is lit with soft orange light that makes this quintessential castle pop against the deep blue of the fading light.

 Day 4 – October 20th – Isle of Skye

 Shoot 9 – The Old Man of Storr Sunrise

 The Old Man of Storr will transport you to places you’ve seen only in your imagination.
 It has a Lord-of-the-Rings, middle-earth vibe to it.
 And, it’s another one of those places with endless compositions.
 Make sure you have lots of space on your memory card and some extra batteries!